Werrington

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 708 trips daily across all routes, equating to about 127 weekly trips per stop.
+According to the 2021 Census, a high 26.6% of residents work from home, which may be influenced by COVID-19 conditions.
+Service frequency averages 708 trips per day across all routes, equating to approximately 127 weekly trips per individual stop.

 Frequently Asked Questions - Transport